Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Goldstone modes of the K-IVC insulator

-In Appendices~\ref{app:stiffness} and~\ref{app:chi}, it is explained how we compute both $K(\q)$ and $\chi_s$ from the mean-field K-IVC band structure.
-From the long wavelength part of $K(\q)$, one obtains the stiffness of the K-IVC state $\rho_s$ as $K(\q) = \rho_s\q^2+\mathcal{O}(\q^4)$.
-We find numerically that $\rho_s \approx 4$ meV, which agrees with the value obtained in Ref.~\cite{SkyrmionSC} via a different method.
-For $\chi_s$, we find numerical values $\chi_s \approx 0.1$ meV$^{-1}L_M^{-2}$ (in units where $\hbar = 1$), with $L_M\approx 12$ nm the moir\'e lattice constant at the magic angle.
-The Goldstone mode velocity $v_G$ is given by
+In Appendix~\ref{app:stiffness} we calculate $K(\q)$ from the mean-field K-IVC band structure.
+The result of this calculation is plotted in Fig. \ref{fig:Kq} (for $\q \lesssim 2\pi/L_M$, where $L_M\approx 13$~nm is the moir\'e lattice constant).
+From the long wavelength part of $K(\q)$, we obtain the stiffness of the K-IVC state $\rho_s$ as $K(\q) = \rho_s\q^2+\mathcal{O}(\q^4)$.
+Numerically, we find that $\rho_s \approx 4$ meV, which agrees with the value obtained in Ref.~\cite{SkyrmionSC} via a different method.
+The `compressibility' $\chi_s$ of the Goldstone modes is not important for our analysis below.
+The low-energy action in Eq. \eqref{GSaction} implies that at long wavelengths, the Goldstone modes have a linear dispersion.
+This is generally true when the number of Goldstone modes is equal to the number of broken symmetry generators, and results from the fact that $\rho = 0$ excludes terms of the form $\phi_\mu\partial_\tau \phi_\nu$ in the effective Goldstone action \cite{Watanabe2}.